Con Edison Contracts Its Biggest Battery to Date in New York City

 But downstate New York is facing significant supply-demand imbalances that will require large-scale energy storage to manage, he noted.
 New York City and environs make up most of the state’s electricity demand but have less than one-third of the state’s current renewable energy capacity, and there’s not enough transmission capacity to carry all of New York’s ample upstate wind and hydropower to its downstate load centers.

-New York’s plan to close the Indian Point nuclear power plant by next year, and retire its most polluting power plants by 2025, will only exacerbate this imbalance.
-Work is underway to build out the transmission system between upstate and downstate, but those are still years from completion.
+New York’s plan to close the Indian Point nuclear power plant by next year and retire its most polluting power plants by 2025 will only exacerbate this imbalance.
+Work is underway to build out the transmission system between upstate and downstate, but those projects are still years from completion.

 At the same time, New York has also set a target of 9 gigawatts of offshore wind power by 2035.
 It has already awarded 1.7 GW of offshore wind contracts set to be online by mid-decade and opened a solicitation for up to 2.5 GW more this summer.